xcore/sc_xtcp/doc/xtcp_guide/system.rst

 a link local address (in the range 169.254/16) automatically using the Zeroconf IPV4LL protocol.

-To use dynamic address, the :c:func:`uip_server` can be passed a *null* to the ip configuration parameter.
-The :c:func:`uipSingleServer` must be passed a structure with 0 for all fields of the addresses.
+To use dynamic address, the :c:func:`xtcp_server` or :c:func:`ethernet_xtcp_server` function can be passed a *null* to the ip configuration parameter.

 Events and Connections
 ----------------------